rishi255/graph_implementation/README.md

-# Graph Implementation in C
+# Graph Implementation in C++

-An implementation of the graph data structure in C, done using adjacency lists.
+An implementation of the graph data structure in C++, done using adjacency lists.
+This was originally done entirely in C, then ported to C++ manually.
+It uses the modern C++ STL library.

 ## How to build and run: